CiscoTestAutomation/pyats-image-builder/README.md

 #### `yaml loader`

 Host environment variables to be loaded into the build yaml.
-This provides a way to dynamically substitute variables into yaml.
-The variables loaded will not be saved in the resulting yaml.
-This is an effective way to store and save yaml files.
+This provides a way to dynamically substitute variables into the yaml without saving them in the resulting yaml.
+This is an effective way to store and save secrets in yaml files.

 For example, a substitution of ssh key to a repository: